flenniken/statictea/docs/md/functions.md

 If the condition is true, return the second argument, else return the third argument.

-The IF functions are special in a couple of ways, see the IF Function section.
+The IF function is special in a couple of ways, see the IF Function section.

 You usually use boolean infix expressions for the condition, see: the Boolean Expressions section.